JorgeSintes/jorgesintes.xyz/content/_index.md

-**Hello there!** I'm a Spanish computational mathematician, general engineer, and musician based in Copenhagen, specializing in deep learning with a strong passion for software engineering.
+**Hola!** I'm Jorge, a Spanish Machine Learning software developer and occasional musician currently living in Copenhagen.
 Welcome to my website!

-Here, I share my experiences and insights, and I hope you'll find my posts both informative and helpful.
-Feel free to reach out with any questions or comments—I'd love to hear from you.
+Here, I share what I’m working on, the challenges I face, and the solutions I come up with, sometimes with a bit of humor.
+If you've got questions or just want to chat, don't hesitate to get in touch.
 Thanks for stopping by!